formatc1702/bluetooth-minidisc/chronology.md

 - Remove protective foil around test point of trace of button center
 - Cut traces to rest of button PCB

+## Ideas for 0.2

+- Bluetooth auto-connect using LM393 comparator + RC circuit
+- Bluetooth LEDs visible through translucent rear casing
+- Reduce Bluetooth noise
+- Use Pololu Step-Up converter U1V11F3 instead of S7V8A
+- Tap a different power rail?
+  - New step-up converter can work with voltages as low as 0.5 V
+  - Maybe using a rail further away from the audio / DAC gives lower noise